abe-winter/abe-winter.github.io/_posts/2020-11-11-scenarios.md

 If they side with T without a strong merits argument, the court vastly amplifies their power and leeway.
 If they rule against T, with or without merits, republican voters and insiders rethink their long-term strategy re the courts.

+**Recounts**.
+Seems like state elections boards / SOSes are enforcing their rules fairly.
+That said, avoid sore-loserism when it's costly and dangerous.

 ## Misc scenarios

 **Extended standoff**.